GenomicsAotearoa/hts_workshop_mpi/level3/10-gene-prediction.md

 ---

-## Prediciting eukaryote coding regions with `AUGUSTUS`
+## Predicting eukaryote coding regions with `AUGUSTUS`

 Unlike prokaryotic genomes, the genes of eukaryotes carry intronic sequences, which need to be spliced out of the gene sequence before undergoing translation.
 The detection of splicing boundaries is a difficult task, as there are many organism-specific patterns used to mark splice sites.
 Protein prediction tools for this purpose typically come with  number of pre-trained models for finding protein domains within contigs, but if there is no model for your organism, or a closely related lineage, then results may not be ideal.

-A recently published article ([Scalzitti *et al.*, 2020](https://doi.org/10.1186/s12864-020-6707-9)) profiled a number of these tools found `AUGUSTUS` to be one of the best performing tools for gene prediction in eukaryotic organisms, so this is what we will use today.
+A recently published article ([Scalzitti *et al.*, 2020](https://doi.org/10.1186/s12864-020-6707-9)) which profiled a number of these tools found `AUGUSTUS` to be one of the best performing tools for gene prediction in eukaryotic organisms, so this is what we will use today.

 >**Note:** `AUGUSUTUS` does require training against a closely related model organisms to generate accurate predictions, which we do not have for this workshop.
 We will instead be performing predictions with a few different models and seeing how the outputs differ.